-Park of the Aqueducts or Parco degli Acquedotti in Italian is part of the Appian Way Park and Rome’s largest greenspace.
-It is a very peaceful place that can be a bit hard to get to but very worth it.
+Park of the Aqueducts (Parco degli Acquedotti in Italian) is part of the Appian Way Park and Rome’s largest greenspace.
+It is a very peaceful place that can be a bit hard to get to but it’s certainly worth it.

-It is what you think it is.
-A park with Ancient Roman aqueducts running through it.
+It is what you think it is: A park with ancient Roman aqueducts running through it.
 You can see Aqua Felix and Aqua Claudia in plane view.
-Super cool and worth the ride out.
-Consider bringing some lunch with you and eating out there.
+It’s a super cool experience and worth the ride out.
+Consider bringing some lunch with you and having a picnic out there.

-If you are in Rome for 5 days +, it would make an excellent half-day bike trip but be sure to plan out your travel in advance.
+If you are in Rome for five or more days, it would make an excellent half-day bike trip.
+Just be sure to plan out your travel in advance.
 You’re getting pretty far from the center so it’s important to know where you are going.